 Simple Sautéed Corn Recipe

 - 1 tablespoon butter

-- In a 10" frying pan; heat the butter on medium-high just until the butter starts to brown.
+- In a 10" frying pan, heat the butter on medium-high just until it starts to brown.

 - Add the remaining ingredients and sauté for 4 to 5 minutes, stirring frequently.
 The sugars from the corn and onion will start to caramelize and develop a fantastic flavor.